cklim83/test_md/oop/final_inheritance.md

 [Back to top](#section-links)

 ## Mixing in Modules
 For behaviors that does not fit nicely into a hierarchical structure, modules can be used to house common methods applicable to some classes so that code need not be repeated.
-We can then include (i.e. mixin) these modules into those classes to grant them those methods.
+We can then include (i.e. mixin) these modules into those classes to grant them access to those methods.
 ```ruby
 module Swimmable
   def swim